-- 2.10 A number of policies at European, national, devolved and regulatory governance levels make up NIE Networks' policy context: - The function of NIE Networks as defined in legislation, is: - (a) to take such steps as are reasonably practicable within the framework of,...[the] licence to promote the development and maintenance of an efficient, co-ordinated and economical system of electricity transmission; and - (b) to facilitate competition in the supply and generation of electricity" - Evolution of the electricity market structure: Northern Ireland has the privilege and challenge of participating in an innovative cross border (NI and RoI) wholesale market for electricity known as the Single Electricity Market (SEM).
+- 2.10 A number of policies at European, national, devolved and regulatory governance levels make up NIE Networks' policy context: - The function of NIE Networks as defined in legislation, is: - 1. (a) to develop and maintain an efficient, coordinated and economical system of electricity distribution....;and - (b) to facilitate competition in the supply and generation of electricity and - 2. to take such steps as are reasonably practicable (within the framework of the licence): - (a) to ensure the development and maintenance of an efficient, co-ordinated and economical system of electricity transmission; and - (b) to facilitate competition in the supply and generation of electricity - Evolution of the electricity market structure: Northern Ireland has the privilege and challenge of participating in an innovative cross border (NI and RoI) wholesale market for electricity known as the Single Electricity Market (SEM).
 Such collaborative markets are what are envisaged by the EU's drive for an 'internal' market in energy between the EU member states.
-As such NIE Networks' wider stakeholder group include their counterparts and other energy market participants in RoI.
+As such NIE Networks' wider stakeholder group include their counterparts and other energy market participants in

+Rol.
 Additionally in N Ireland the electricity distribution company, NIE Networks, carries out functions that their GB peers don't necessarily carry out.
 Examples of this include central provision of electricity metering services and the maintenance of an IT infrastructure that governs and assists the process of customers switching electricity supplier.